-One can easily see that for $3/2$-cusp, the images $\gamma_+$ and $\gamma_-$ always lie on the both sides of the tangent line of $\gamma$.
-Thus there is no similar notion of the bias of cusp for $3/2$-cusps.
-If an $A$-type map-germ $\gamma$ with $\omega=0$ satisfies $b(\gamma,0)=0$, then $\gamma$ is said to be {\it balanced\/} (see Figure \ref{fig:rcusps}).
+One can easily see that for $3/2$-cusps, the images $\gamma_+$ and $\gamma_-$ always lie on both sides of the tangent line of $\gamma$.
+Thus there is no similar notion of bias for $3/2$-cusps.
+If an $A$-type map-germ $\gamma$ with $\omega=0$ satisfies $b=0$, then $\gamma$ is said to be {\it balanced\/} (see Figure \ref{fig:rcusps}).